(410 ILCS 45/2)

 name, address, date of birth, name of physician ordering analysis, and specimen

 type.
-All blood lead levels less than the permissible limits set forth in rule must be reported to the Department in accordance
+All blood lead levels less than an elevated blood lead level must be reported to the Department in accordance

 with rules adopted by the Department.
 These rules shall not require reporting